EASTERN HERBS VS. PROBIOTICS: PROS, CONS, AND THINGS TO KNOW

 In fact, digestion in TCM is closely related to two of the most important organs–the Spleen and the Stomach.
 These two organs take the nutrients from food and turn them into blood and Qi which are both essential for a healthy life.

 But even though digestion is just as important to TCM practitioners as it is to Western doctors, they prescribe their patients herbs instead of probiotics.
 So if you’re looking for a bacteria-free way to help with your gut health, here are some options to try.
+Unsure which solution is the best one for you?
+Set up a virtual consultation with one of our Eastern medicine experts and they’ll help create a customized plan for you.

 Chinese Herbs For Gut Health